 If you already have a pot lying around or got some recycled ones, that’s good to use as well.

-Whether the pot is new or reused, make sure to soak it in a mixture of 1 part bleach to 9 parts water for one hour.
+Whether the pot is new or reused, soak it in a mixture of 1 part bleach to 9 parts water for one hour.
 This kills the pests and diseases that may be present in the pot and could harm the plants.

 After an hour, rinse the pot well with water to clean the mixture from it and let it out to dry.
 Once it’s finished drying, you can start planting in it.

-The pots that you use for the vegetables should have drainage holes at the bottom.
-All four vegetables need water but they don’t like damp soil.
+The type of container that you use for the vegetables should have drainage holes at the bottom.
+All four vegetables need water, but they don’t like damp soil.
 That can cause problems like root rot, damping, and blossom-end rot.

 The best pot to choose for cilantro is one that is 10-12 inches deep and 18-24 inches wide.
 This size helps the cilantro tap roots spread wide and get a good amount of nutrients and moisture.
 And the width will help you grow several cilantro plants in the same pot to get a good harvest.

-The radishes we will grow are small in size so a pot that is 6-8 inches deep will work for them.
-The width should be at least 12 inches so we can grow several radish plants together in the same pot.
+The radishes we will grow are small, so a pot that is 6-8 inches deep will work for them.
+The width should be at least 12 inches, so we can grow several radish plants together in the same pot.

 The tomato plant can grow deep and spread wide as well.
 That’s why it needs a larger pot than the other vegetables.
-If you picked a tomato plant that can grow 3-4 feet tall, you will need a 5-10 gallon container.
-And if the tomato plant can grow taller, you’ll need a 10-20 gallon container.
+If you picked a tomato plant that can grow 3-4 feet tall, you will need at least a 5-gallon container.
+And if the tomato plant can grow taller, you’ll need a 10-20 gallon container for larger plants.

-I’ve researched some plastic pots and grow bags you can use for growing the four vegetables in your container garden.
+I’ve researched some plastic containers and grow bags you can use for growing the four vegetables in your container garden.

 |Cilantro||Novelty Round Pot||10.25 inches||9.8 inches|